-My practice is multidisciplinary and includes video, painting, site-specific installation, photography, and sculpture.
+My multidisciplinary practice includes video, poetry, painting, installation, and photography.
 The subjects of my work are landscape, ruins, and fragmented residual objects.
-Through these diverse media that are in constant dialogue, I search for depictions of contemporary landscape intervened by humans, approaching it from an aesthetic reflection of visual elements.
-These elements are color, shape, composition, light, and the atmosphere of a place generated by these elements.
-Regarding landscape, I explore and take as one of my central references a specific place which is the intersection of urban, rural, and industrial sites.
+Through these diverse media that are in constant dialogue, I search for depictions of contemporary landscape intervened by human.
+Regarding landscape, I’m interested in the intersection of urban, rural, and industrial sites.
 This intersectional place, for me, embodies the idea of “interruptions” in a landscape.
 These interruptions generate a state of disorientation, where different objects seem to be part of an unplanned use of the land.
 That use of the land reflects the contradictions of the society that inhabits a specific space.

 Ruins is a cross-cutting subject matter within my work, from which I approach degradation of human-made constructions and objects from a contemplative gaze of beauty.
 I depict the beauty of the ruinous landscape through different media, designing compositions where the void is an active element in a painting or a tridimensional piece.
 Particularly in video format, I work with silence, slow pace, fixed-takes, and minimal music.
 Collaborative art-making with artists, writers, and musicians is fundamental in my practice, participating in a kind and profound dialogue that multiplies the artwork’s layers, expanding the piece in unsuspected directions.